- Hub Level: What this place might serve as in video games.

 - And the newer Infinite Worlds books gives a brief mention of the Infinity Patrol bars.
 The patrons might all be from the same world, but they've been just about everywhen.

-- The eponymous Floating Vagabond from the RPG Tales From The Floating Vagabond is a variation of this—it only exists in one place and time, but has a device that will randomly cause people who enter other bars in any time, reality, or location in the universe to end up there... and once it's happened once, they can intentionally cause it to happen whenever they enter another bar from then on.
+- The eponymous Floating Vagabond from Tales from the Floating Vagabond is a variation of this—it only exists in one place and time, but has a device that will randomly cause people who enter other bars in any time, reality, or location in the universe to end up there... and once it's happened once, they can intentionally cause it to happen whenever they enter another bar from then on.

 - The Quester's Rest in Dragon Quest IX.
 It is visited by several cameo characters from previous Dragon Quest games; and you can meet with and travel with Alternate Universe versions of yourself.
 (IE, other players who have the game.)